Reward function compression facilitates goal-dependent reinforcement learning: Methods

 \subsection{Data analysis}

 Unless otherwise specified, statistical tests were run using the \texttt{scipy} package \cite{VirtanenEtAl2020}.
 We used double-sided t-tests to compare average learning performance across pairs of outcome conditions.
 When comparing average scores across different experiments with unequal variances, we applied Welch's correction.
 For null t-test results, we derived Bayes factors via the \texttt{pingouin} package \cite{Vallat2018}, and interpreted them following \cite{LeeAndWagenmakers2014}.
 All reported correlations are computed as Spearman's $\rho$.
-Results for mixed effects models (MEMs) were estimated via the \texttt{pymer4} package \cite{Eshin2018}.
+Results for mixed-effects models (MEMs) were estimated via the \texttt{pymer4} package \cite{Eshin2018}.
 All continuous variables entered in MEMs were first standardized.
 When block numbers were added to the MEM, they refer to the block number within the corresponding Points or Goals condition.
 Whenever stimulus iterations were added to the MEM, they were entered as raw values, but we obtained similar results when first taking the log.
 Categorical variables were first turned into continuous, with the following coding scheme.
 When comparing between Points and Goals, block conditions were coded as 0.5 and -0.5, respectively.
 When comparing different conditions across Goals blocks, we used 0, -0.5, -1, and -1.5 for one, two, three, and four-pair blocks in Experiment 1 and 0.5 and -0.5 for the Compressible and Incompressible blocks in Experiment 2.
+When comparing different phases within Experiment 2, we used -0.5 for the first set of blocks and 0.5 for the second.